Ki-67(MIB-1), Breast, Quantitative Immunohistochemistry, Automated

-The scoring method using the Automated Cellular Imaging System III (ACIS III) was developed and validated in the Molecular Anatomic Pathology Laboratory, Department of Laboratory Medicine and Pathology, Mayo Clinic (see Method Description).
+The scoring method using the Aperio digital pathology system was developed and validated in the Molecular Anatomic Pathology Laboratory, Department of Laboratory Medicine and Pathology, Mayo Clinic (see Method Description).

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances